Yzn-Bai/Yan-Zhenni_Bai.github.io/_pages/about.md

    <img src="images/3lane.jpg" alt="TRB Conference Poster" style="max-width: 80%;">
    </div>

   <span style="color:green; font-weight: bold;">Dedicated lanes (DLs)</span> for CAVs have therefore been proposed as a promising strategy to segregate CAVs from human-driven vehicles (HVs), mitigate traffic shockwaves, and better harness the capabilities of CAV technologies.
-By facilitating more homogeneous CAV streams with prioritized right-of-way, CAV DLs have the potential to increase effective roadway capacity, dampen traffic oscillations, and improve operational safety, while providing a controlled environment for deploying advanced control strategies and vehicle–infrastructure coordination schemes.
+By facilitating more homogeneous CAV flows with prioritized right-of-way, CAV DLs have the potential to increase effective roadway capacity, dampen traffic oscillations, and improve operational safety, while providing a controlled environment for deploying advanced control strategies and vehicle–infrastructure coordination schemes.
 The extent of these benefits, however, critically depends on lane management policies, CAV market penetration, and traffic demand.

   <div style="text-align: center;">
     <img src="images/3lane1dl.jpg" alt="TRB Conference Poster" style="max-width: 80%;">